fbollwein/OptimizedDecisionTrees/README.md

 This repository contains an advanced library to induce decision trees.
 It is capable of constructing (bivariate) oblique decision trees and cross-split decision trees.
 Furthermore, it handles nominal attributes naturally without treating them as numeric variables.
 The Code is written in C++, yet it is intended to be used with Python.
 SWIG is used to build the extension module.

 Note that this code has been developed as part of my PhD project and should merely be regarded as a prototype implementation that I never intended to publish.
 Not all features have been thoroughly tested and the code certainly contains many bugs that you are likely to encounter.
-Nonetheless, I still decided to publish it as I am convinced that someone out there might find it helpful.
+Nonetheless, I still decided to publish the code as I am convinced that someone out there might find it helpful.
 Have fun!

 ## Building for Linux
 ### Dependencies